Colourmeinkindness

-Colourmeinkindness is the second studio album by English rock band Basement.
-It was released on 23 October 2012 through Run for Cover Records.
+Colourmeinkindness is the second studio album by English rock band Basement, released on 23 October 2012 by Run for Cover Records.

 Background

 Basement formed in Ipswich in 2010, signing to independent label Run for Cover in August of that year.
 The band released their debut album, I Wish I Could Stay Here, in July 2011.
 The group then toured across the UK several times, as well as tour the US and Australia.